Co-Digestion of Food Waste at Wastewater Treatment Facilities: Leveraging Existing Infrastructure for Organics Diversion

 Janine has a degree in chemical engineering from the University of Rhode Island and a Master of Public Administration from Northeastern University.
 She continues to maintain a Rhode Island Wastewater Operator’s license that someone went out of their way to help her obtain early on in her clean water career.

-Jane Gajwani, New York City Department of Environmental Protection
+Jane Gajwani, Director of the Office of Energy and Resource Recovery Programs, Agency Chief Decarbonization Office, New York City Department of Environmental Protection